twilkinson3421/string-replace-utils/README.md

 - `str`: The original string
 - `key`: The substring to be replaced
-- `value`: The string to be inserted in place of the key
+- `value`: The string to be inserted in place of the first occurance of `key`
 - _If no match is found, the original string is returned_

 ```ts